A diverse network of students and professionals in Portland working locally to make an impact globally

 Attending monthly meetings, missing no more than two meetings per year

 Dedicating no more than 8 hours a month to board activities

-At this time, this group is open to students and early to mid-career professionals who live in the Portland Metro Area.
-We seek members from diverse cultural and professional backgrounds, with an interest in one or more topics related to Green Empowerment’s work including, but not limited to: renewable energy, sustainable development, international development, travel, environmental conservation, water access, social justice, indigenous rights, community planning and organization, health or engineering.
+At this time, this group is open to young adults between the ages of 21 and 40 who live in the Portland Metro Area.
+We seek members from diverse ethnic, cultural and professional backgrounds, with an interest in one or more impact areas related to Green Empowerment’s work including, but not limited to: renewable energy, international development, sustainability, environmental conservation, health, community organizing, engineering or social justice.

 To ask questions about your eligibility or apply to become a member, please contact Development Manager, Kristen Grauer.